PedroPPereira/Automated-Defect-Detection-in-a-Manufacturing-System/README.md

-# Automated Defect Detection in a Manufacturing System
+# CNN Automated Defect Detection in a Manufacturing System

 **Course:** Robotic Systems and CIM